ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.16 - Appreciation score distribution and Kernel Density Estimation. </figcaption>
 </figure>

 Tracking the evolution of appreciation scores reveals how perceptions of quality have shifted in tandem with Steam’s growth.
 From the late '90s through the 2000s, median scores remained high, reflecting a more selective release environment — where titles like ***Half-Life*** and ***Half-Life 2*** weren’t just popular but deeply respected.
 The post-2010 period, however, saw a dip, particularly around 2014–2016, as the platform opened to a flood of indie games — some exceptional, many less polished.
 Yet from 2020 onward, appreciation begins a modest recovery, suggesting developers have adapted to a crowded market, and players to better filtering tools.
-Our two domain experts have different points of view:
+Our two domain experts have different points of view on this matter:

 <blockquote class = "expert_quote">
   <p>"As the pool increases, the quality inevitably decreases on average.
 Then on Steam, all this is amplified because more and more unknown games are released, and this can lead to an average decrease in appreciation." - <cite> Andrea Porta </cite> </p>

-  <p>"For years, video game creators have responded to player calls for elements like 'cutting-edge graphics' and other initially gratifying features.
+  <p>"For years, video game creators have responded to player's calls for elements like 'cutting-edge graphics' and other initially gratifying features.
 However, prioritizing these aspects has, at times, come at the cost of content depth and innovation." - <cite> Fortuna Imperatore </cite> </p>
 </blockquote>

+***Title*** Appreciation of games is on average declining

 <figure>
   <div class = "general_chartClass">